MiMendiola/Ft_printf/README.md

 Investigate how to work with `variadic functions` and what possibilities of use we have with them.

 Have a clear idea of what `type of conversions` we need to perform and how to make those conversions.
-For this, you can seek help from some functions in the library, but remember that you cannot include `Libft`.
+For this, you can seek help from some functions in the `Libft`.

 Find out and understand how `hexadecimal numbers` work, how they became what they are, and how we can use them to our advantage.
 Similarly, with `pointer addresses`, understand how they are formed and how to use them.